Dental Career

 Quotas Versus Production Goals

-Any practice that has treatment quotas for its doctors is treading questionable ground.
-You have no control over how many of your patients will legitimately need a specific treatment in a given month.
-When the administrative arm of a practice sends down a set number of crowns or full-mouth rehab cases you need to complete, you’ll inevitably find yourself in conflict at some point.
 There will come a time when you don’t get patients who need those treatments.
 So what do you do?
-All too often, doctors in these offices have to decide whether to overtreat or fall short of their quota.
+Doctors in these offices often must decide whether to overtreat or fall short of their quota.
 If the practice punishes unmet quotas, you’re in an ethical dilemma.
-Maybe you find a shallow crack that could be resolved with a filling but need three more crowns this month.
-Suddenly, you’re not making treatment decisions guided by your training or your philosophy of care.
+Maybe you find a shallow crack that could be resolved with a filling, but you need three more crowns this month.
+Suddenly, you’re not making treatment decisions guided by your training or philosophy of care.
 A practice that puts you in such a position does not respect your clinical autonomy.

 On the other hand, production goals are a perfectly acceptable way to encourage full schedules and efficient work.
 Production goals help keep a practice healthy by ensuring sufficient patient volume to stay afloat.
 In a DSO or small group that respects your clinical autonomy, production goals should not be coupled with punishments for coming up short.
 In a well-run DSO like Community Dental Partners, production goals will never put you in a questionable ethical position.
 You’ll be able to track how you’re doing but won’t feel compelled to push unnecessary treatments.